Dcolonel6/qr-code-component-main/README.md

 ### What I learned
 I have learnt about css flexbox and the object-fit property and how it resizes images w.r.t to aspect ratio.
+Also how to center a div both horizontally and vertically without flexbox

 ```css